DerBenniBanni/js13k2024_Triskaideka/makingOf/makingOf.md

 ## Theme-brainstorming-result

 Aliens.
 The "Triskaideka" are an alien race everyone is afraid of.
+[End] Yep. thats it. :-)

 ## The first player character
 The first iteration of gameplay featured a snake-like creature as player to be controlled by gamepad or keyboard.